Eucalyptus stenostoma

-Eucalyptus stenostoma, commonly known as the Jillaga ash, is a small to medium-sized tree in that is endemic to a restricted part of New South Wales.
+Eucalyptus stenostoma, commonly known as the Jillaga ash, is a small to medium-sized tree, endemic to a restricted part of New South Wales.
 It has rough, fissured bark on the lower trunk, smooth creamy white bark above, lance-shaped adult leaves, flower buds in groups of thirteen to nineteen or more, white flowers and spherical fruit with a small opening.

 Description

 Eucalyptus stenostoma is a tree that typically grows to a height of 25 m, often with a leaning trunk, and forms a lignotuber.
 The bark on the lower trunk is rough, fissured, shortly fibrous and greyish black, the bark above smooth, white or yellow with insect scribbles and is shed in ribbons.
 Young plants and coppice regrowth have leaves that are green to greyish, slightly paler on the lower surface, egg-shaped to lance-shaped, up to 180 mm long and 60 mm wide.
 Adult leaves are arranged alternately, glossy green, lance-shaped to curved, 90-1950 mm long and 10-30 mm wide on a petiole 10-20 mm long.
 The flower buds are arranged in leaf axils in groups of thirteen to nineteen or more on an unbranched peduncle 15-30 mm long, the individual buds on pedicels 4-10 mm long.
 Mature buds are oval, 5-6 mm long and 3-4 mm wide with a conical to rounded operculum.
 Flowering occurs in summer and the flowers are white.
 The fruit is a woody, spherical glaucous capsule 7-12 mm long and 6-12 mm wide with the valves enclosed below the rim.